Mio-Hasumi/FitMunity/README.md

 Product Roadmap for AI-Driven Weight Loss and Fitness Community App Below is a roadmap organized by phases, prioritizing features that establish the core value, drive engagement, and prepare for scalability.
 Each feature includes its rationale and prioritization.

+For data safety, .env is not included

 Access our current deploy and play around: https://graceful-beijinho-a3176d.netlify.app/

-We are currently searching for business AI solution for our first-step application/It seems proper prompt engineering can directly meet our basic need without Fine-tuning.
+We are currently searching for AI solution for our first-step application/It seems proper prompt engineering can directly meet our basic need without Fine-tuning. e.g. Nomi
-We currently have Nomi as our top business choice (it even has a group chat function)

 It also turns out we have direct access to some therapist training sets (https://huggingface.co/datasets/Gragroo/therapist-sft-formatted-full_train) https://huggingface.co/datasets/RaviSheel04/Psychology-Data2